Ragnhild Aamodt

-Ragnhild Margrethe Aamodt (born 9 September 1980, in Sarpsborg) is a Norwegian handball player.
-She currently plays for the Norwegian club Sarpsborg.
+Ragnhild Margrethe Aamodt (born 9 September 1980) is a Norwegian former handball player.
+She retired in 2012, while playing for the Norwegian 2nd tier club Sarpsborg.
 Until March 2009 she also played for the Norwegian national team.

+Life and career

-She made her debut on the Norwegian national team in 2002, and played 133 matches and scored 314 goals until her retirement on March 2009.
+Born in Sarpsborg on 9 September 1980, Aamodt made her debut on the Norwegian national team in 2002, and played 133 matches and scored 314 goals until her retirement in March 2009.
 She is a 3 time European champion, from 2004 to 2008.
 She received a silver medal at the 2007 World Women's Handball Championship and a gold medal at the 2008 Summer Olympics in Beijing.